juju-solutions/layer-apache-hadoop-resourcemanager/README.md

 For example:

-    juju add-relation hdfs-master ganglia:master
+    juju add-relation yarn-master ganglia:master
-    juju set hdfs-master ganglia_metrics=true
+    juju set yarn-master ganglia_metrics=true

-Enabling monitoring will issue restart the NameNode and all DataNode components on all of the related compute-slaves.
+Enabling monitoring will issue restart the ResourceManager and all NodeManager components on all of the related compute-slaves.
 Take care to ensure that there are no running jobs when enabling monitoring.

 ## Deploying in Network-Restricted Environments